oracle/odpi/doc/src/public_functions/dpiConn.rst

     which will be populated upon successful completion of this function.

+.. function:: int dpiConn_getCallTimeout(dpiConn \*conn, uint32_t \*value)

+    Returns the current call timeout (in milliseconds) used for round-trips to the database made with this connection.
+A value of 0 means that no timeouts will take place.
+This value can be set using the function :func:`dpiConn_setCallTimeout()`.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection from which the current call timeout is to be retrieved.
+If the reference is NULL or invalid an error is returned.

+    **value** [OUT] -- a pointer to the call timeout value, which will be populated upon successful completion of this function.

 .. function:: int dpiConn_getCurrentSchema(dpiConn \*conn, \
         const char \**value, uint32_t \*valueLength)